Amsterdam/amsterdam-jekyll-theme/README.md

-# amsterdam-jekyll-theme
+# City of Amsterdam Jekyll theme

-A jekyll theme for the City of Amsterdam
+A jekyll theme for the set up of quick generic static sites and for use with GitHub pages and/or Jekyll in the design of the City of Amsterdam.